1

 Your genes don’t care if you’re happy.
 They don’t care if you live past 30.
 They care about exactly one thing: making copies of themselves before something with teeth finds you.

 For 99.9% of human history, this was brilliant.
-Now it’s why you’re fat, anxious, funding nuclear weapons, and slowly developing diabetes while your teeth fall out.
+Now it’s why you’re often overweight, anxious, funding nuclear weapons, and slowly developing diabetes while your teeth fall out.

 Part 1: Your Brain Was Optimized for a World That Doesn’t Exist

-The Scarcity Brain (Or: Why You Can’t Stop Eating)
+The Scarcity Brain (Or: Why It’s Hard to Stop Eating)

 For 200,000 years, calories were rare.
 Finding a beehive wasn’t “prediabetes in a tree” - it was the difference between your children surviving winter or becoming the skinny corpses archaeologists find later.